 This type of tinnitus is experienced by 3% of the total tinnitus sufferers.
 Distinguishing and identifying this rare and less common forms of tinnitus is necessary as the concealed cause of pulsatile tinnitus or muscular tinnitus can be identified by the doctors and treated.

-Unlike other tinnitus types, the whooshing sound has an external physical sound source pick up by your ears.
+Unlike other tinnitus types, the whooshing and thumping in-ear sound and has an external physical sound source pick up by your ears.
 The amplified sound of the blood circulation through the arteries is what the person hears in pulsatile sound.

 It becomes necessary to know all the symptoms of hearing a heartbeat or fluttering in ear.
 In some cases, there is a chance of some hidden condition that could cause a serious problem.
 Also, in rare conditions, there is a chance of terrible events including strokes.